mercadopago/devsite-docs/plugins_sdks/plugins/unofficial/lojaintegrada.en.md

 ## What is Loja Integrada?

-Loja integrada is a virtual platform that allows you to receive payments with Mercado Pago.
+Loja integrada is a **virtual platform that allows you to receive payments with Mercado Pago.**
 It is the only payment method available for free accounts.

-You can activate the option [sell directly on your site](https://www.mercadopago.com.br/developers/en/plugins_sdks/plugins/unofficial/lojaintegrada#bookmark_set-payment-methods), [receive payments with Boleto Bancário](https://www.mercadopago.com.br/developers/en/plugins_sdks/plugins/unofficial/lojaintegrada#bookmark_boleto-bancário-setting) and [offer interest-free monthly installments](https://www.mercadopago.com.br/developers/en/plugins_sdks/plugins/unofficial/lojaintegrada#bookmark_installments-settings).
+You can activate the option to [sell directly on your site](https://www.mercadopago.com.br/developers/en/plugins_sdks/plugins/unofficial/lojaintegrada#bookmark_set-payment-methods), [receive payments with Boleto Bancário](https://www.mercadopago.com.br/developers/en/plugins_sdks/plugins/unofficial/lojaintegrada#bookmark_boleto-bancário-setting) and [offer interest-free monthly installments](https://www.mercadopago.com.br/developers/en/plugins_sdks/plugins/unofficial/lojaintegrada#bookmark_installments-settings).

 ## Setting steps